Inria-Prosecco/StarMalloc/README.md

     - fix sh6bench/sh8bench exit statuses(?)
   - fix mimalloc-bench/security
   - large application: Firefox?
-    - (WIP) build Firefox
+    - [ok] build Firefox
       So far, using a systemd-nspawn Arch Linux container (built from a systemd-nspawn Debian container, Ubuntu does not provide pacstrap; patch and pkgconf seem to be missing build dependencies of the firefox Arch Linux package), obtained a patched version of firefox 118.
-      Incompatibility between glibc versions of the build container (2.38) and my OS (2.37), I will need to use a Arch Linux container and try some hackery to use Wayland from inside the systemd-nspawn container.
+    - [ok] use Firefox from container using xwayland Incompatibility between glibc versions of the build container (2.38) and my OS (2.37), need to use a Arch Linux container + some hackery to make it work.
-      [...]
+    - [wip] use Firefox with StarMalloc
+      - fix posix_memalign
   - HardsHeap?
 - cleaning
   - remove